-12 July 2022 Singapore
+12 July 2023 Singapore

-Explanatory Notes:
+Explanatory Notes:-

-- (a) Proposed Ordinary Resolution 4: Mr Loh Yih (Independent Non-Executive Director) will, upon re-election as Director of the Company, continue to serve as the Lead Independent Non-Executive Director, the Chairman of the Audit and Remuneration Committees as well as a Member of the Nominating Committee.
-He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited. - Detailed information on Mr Loh Yih can be found under the "Directors' Profile" and "Additional Information on Director seeking re-election pursuant to Rule 720(6) of the Listing Manual of the SGX-ST" sections in the Company's Annual Report 2022. - (b) Proposed Ordinary Resolution 5: Mr Neo Gim Kiong (Independent Non-Executive Director) will, upon re-election as Director of the Company, continue to serve as the Chairman of the Nominating Committee and a Member of the Audit and Remuneration Committees.
-He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited. - Detailed information on Mr Neo Gim Kiong can be found under the "Directors' Profile" and "Additional Information on Director seeking re-election pursuant to Rule 720(6) of the Listing Manual of the SGX-ST" sections in the Company's Annual Report 2022. - (c) Proposed Ordinary Resolution 7: If passed, will empower the Directors of the Company from the date of the above meeting to issue shares in the Company up to an amount not exceeding in total 50% of the total number of issued shares in the capital of the Company with a sub-limit of 20% other than on a pro-rata basis to shareholders for the time being for such purposes as they consider would be in the interest of the Company.
-The authority will, unless previously revoked or varied at a general meeting, expire at the next annual general meeting of the Company is held or required by law to be held, whichever is earlier. - (d) Proposed Ordinary Resolution 8: If passed, will empower the Directors of the Company to do all acts necessary to give effect to the IPT Mandate as described in the Addendum.
-The authority shall, unless revoked or varied by the Company in a general meeting, continue to be in force until the date that the next annual general meeting of the Company is held or required by law to be held. - (e) Proposed Ordinary Resolution 9: if passed, will empower the Directors of the Company from the date of the above meeting until the date of the next annual general meeting to purchase or acquire up to 10% of the issued ordinary share capital of the Company as at the date of the passing of this Resolution.
-Details of the proposed Share Buy Back Mandate are set out in the Addendum to the Annual Report. - (i) As at the date of this Notice, the Company has purchased a total of 3,095,700 shares by way of market acquisition at an aggregate consideration of \$\$757,250.96. - (ii) The amount of financing required for the Company to further purchase or acquire its shares, and the impact on the Company's financial position, cannot be ascertained as at the date of this Notice as this will depend on the number of the shares purchased or acquired and the price at which such shares were purchased or acquired. - (iii) The financial effects of the purchase or acquisition of shares by the Company pursuant to the proposed Share Buy Back Mandate on the Group's audited financial statements for the financial year ended 31 March 2022 are set out in the Addendum to the Annual Report and are for illustration only.
+a.
+Proposed Ordinary Resolution 4: Mr Teng Woo Boon (Executive Director) will, upon re-election as Director of the Company, remain as Managing Director of the Company.

+Detailed information on Mr Teng Woo Boon can be found under the "Directors' Profile" and "Additional Information on Director seeking re-election pursuant to Rule 720(6) of the Listing Manual of the SGX-ST" sections in the Company's Annual Report 2023.

+b.
+Proposed Ordinary Resolution 5: Mr Lo Yew Seng (Independent Non-Executive Director) will, upon re-election as Director of the Company, remain as Member of the Audit Committee, Nominating Committee and Remuneration Committee of the Company.

+Detailed information on Mr Lo Yew Seng can be found under the "Directors' Profile" and "Additional Information on Director seeking re-election pursuant to Rule 720(6) of the Listing Manual of the SGX-ST" sections in the Company's Annual Report 2023.

+- c.
+Proposed Ordinary Resolution 7: If passed, will empower the Directors of the Company from the date of the above meeting to issue shares in the Company up to an amount not exceeding in total 50% of the total number of issued shares in the capital of the Company with a sub-limit of 20% other than on a pro-rata basis to shareholders for the time being for such purposes as they consider would be in the interest of the Company.
+The authority will, unless previously revoked or varied at a general meeting, expire at the next annual general meeting of the Company is held or required by law to be held, whichever is earlier. - d.
+Proposed Ordinary Resolution 8: If passed, will empower the Directors of the Company to do all acts necessary to give effect to the IPT Mandate as described in the Addendum to the Annual Report.
+The authority shall, unless revoked or varied by the Company in a general meeting, continue to be in force until the date that the next annual general meeting of the Company is held or required by law to be held. - e.
+Proposed Ordinary Resolution 9: if passed, will empower the Directors of the Company from the date of the above meeting until the date of the next annual general meeting to purchase or acquire up to 10% of the issued ordinary share capital of the Company as at the date of the passing of this Resolution.
+Details of the proposed Share Buy Back Mandate are set out in the Addendum to the Annual Report. - (i) As at the date of this Notice, the Company has purchased a total of 4,505,500 shares by way of market acquisition at an aggregate consideration of \$\$1,277,447.03. - (ii) The amount of financing required for the Company to further purchase or acquire its shares, and the impact on the Company's financial position, cannot be ascertained as at the date of this Notice as this will depend on the number of the shares purchased or acquired and the price at which such shares were purchased or acquired. - (iii) The financial effects of the purchase or acquisition of shares by the Company pursuant to the proposed Share Buy Back Mandate on the Group's audited financial statements for the financial year ended 31 March 2023 are set out in the Addendum to the Annual Report and are for illustration only.